-For information on importing IP into your design prior to synthesis, see this link in the Vivado Design Suite User Guide: Designing with IP (UG896).
+For information on importing IP into your design prior to synthesis, see section Creating an IP Customization in the Vivado Design Suite User Guide: Designing with IP (UG896).

 Guiding Implementation with Design Constraints

 There are three types of design constraints, physical constraints, timing constraints and power constraints.
 These are defined as follows.